-16.3 a) It shall be at the discretion of the Stewards to decide if drivers and/or Team members involved in an Incident shall be penalised.
-In particular, the Stewards may decide to impose a lower level of penalty if no sporting advantage has been gained.

-c) If a Driver is involved in a collision or Incident (see Article 16.1) and has been informed of this by the Stewards, Race Director, or Deputy Race Director no later than 30 minutes after the race has finished, they must not leave the circuit without the consent of the Stewards.

-16.4 The Stewards may impose one or more of the following penalties, simultaneously if applicable and/or in substitution or in addition to other available penalties, on any Driver involved in an Incident:

-a) A time penalty to be served at the next scheduled pit stop or to be added to the elapsed race time.

-b) A drive-through penalty.
-The driver must enter the pit lane and re-join the race without stopping.

-c) A stop-and-go or stop-and-go with a prescribed stop time.
-The driver must enter the pit lane, stop outside their designated pit allocation and then re-join the race.

-d) A stop-and-go penalty to be taken at the start of a subsequent session, in which case the car concerned is not allowed to leave its pit lane working area at the start of the session until the specified penalty time has elapsed.

-e) A drop of grid positions at the driver's next race.

-f) Disqualification of the driver from the race or Competition of the Series.

-g) A stop-and-hold penalty during free practice and/or pre-qualifying.
+- 16.3 a) It shall be at the discretion of the Stewards to decide if drivers and/or Team members involved in an Incident shall be penalised.
+In particular, the Stewards may decide to impose a lower level of penalty if no sporting advantage has been gained. - b) If an Incident is under investigation by the Stewards, a message informing all Teams which Driver or Drivers are involved may be displayed on the timing monitors (if the facilities on the circuit so permit).
+However, failure to display notification that an Incident has been placed under investigation will not invalidate that investigation or any subsequent decision and/or penalty. - c) If a Driver is involved in a collision or Incident (see Article 16.1) and has been informed of this by the Stewards, Race Director, or Deputy Race Director no later than 30 minutes after the race has finished, they must not leave the circuit without the consent of the Stewards. - 16.4 The Stewards may impose one or more of the following penalties, simultaneously if applicable and/or in substitution or in addition to other available penalties, on any Driver involved in an Incident: - a) A time penalty to be served at the next scheduled pit stop or to be added to the elapsed race time. - b) A drive-through penalty.
+The driver must enter the pit lane and re-join the race without stopping. - c) A stop-and-go or stop-and-go with a prescribed stop time.
+The driver must enter the pit lane, stop outside their designated pit allocation and then re-join the race. - d) A stop-and-go penalty to be taken at the start of a subsequent session, in which case the car concerned is not allowed to leave its pit lane working area at the start of the session until the specified penalty time has elapsed. - e) A drop of grid positions at the driver's next race. - f) Disqualification of the driver from the race or Competition of the Series. - g) A stop-and-hold penalty during free practice and/or pre-qualifying.
 The car must be parked in the teams designated area of the working zone for the given time.
 The car is not in parc fermé and the driver may get out.
-The driver may be summoned to talk to the race director.

-h) Suspension of the Driver from the next race or Competition of the Series.

-- i) Reprimand - j) Warning

-16.5 Should any of the penalties under Article 16.4 b) or c) above be imposed and notified after the end of the race, or, for duration races, during the last 10 minutes, at the discretion of the Stewards, Article 16.6.2 and 16.6.2 below will not apply and an additional time penalty of a minimum of 30 seconds in case b) and a minimum of 35 seconds + the penalty time in case c) will be added to the elapsed time of the car concerned.
+The driver may be summoned to talk to the race director. - h) Suspension of the Driver from the next race or Competition of the Series. - i) Reprimand - j) Warning - Should any of the penalties under Article 16.4 b) or c) above be imposed and notified after the end of the race, or, for duration races, during the last 10 minutes, at the discretion of the Stewards, Article 16.6.2 and 16.6.2 below will not apply and an additional time penalty of a minimum of 30 seconds in case b) and a minimum of 35 seconds + the penalty time in case c) will be added to the elapsed time of the car concerned.
 The precise time penalty in respect of case b and case c for each Competition, according to the pit lane length, will be notified in a Stewards' Bulletin at the Event.